-Are the same in first shades, and will produce solutely the rame tints as the best English tube paints.
-We guarantee our colors to possess all desirable features found in do-mestic or foreign manufactures, and to excel-tem in many essential qualities, such as ther vexatious substances, and positive uni-formity of strength and shade.
-NOTHCE, Our Single Tubes, with few ex-ceptions, are double the size of any foreign new in the marked.
-The foreign new in the market.
-Muntington, Pres't N.A., Julian Scott, A.N.A., Geo, Inness, N.A., J. H. Beard, N.A., Wr.
+Are the same in first shades, and will produce absolutely the same tints as the best English tube paints.
+We guarantee our colors to possess all desirable features found in domestic or foreign manufactures, and to excel them in many essential qualities, such as impalpable fineness, freedom from lint, and other vexatious substances, and positive uniformity of strength and shade.
+NOTICE.-Our Single Tubes, with few exceptions, are double the size of any foreign now in the market.
+Frice-List and pamphlets, giving opinions of some of the most eminent artists, will be furnished on application.
+Among others who have used them and attest their merits, are: D. Huntington, Pres't N.A., Julian Scott, A.N.A., Geo.
+Inness, N.A., J. H. Beard, N.A., Wm.
 L. Sonntag, N.A., E. Wood Perry, N.A., R. W. Hubbard, N.A., A. T. Bricher, N.A.

-JOHN W. MASURY & SON, Manufacturers, NEW YORK : P. O. Box 3499 ; Office, 55 Peari St., Brooklyn, OHICAGO: Masury Building, 190, 191, 192 Michigan Avenue, Meption Demorest's Magazine in your letter when you write,
+JOHN W. MASURY & SON, Manufacturers,

+NEW YORK: P.O.
+Box 3499; Office, 55 Peari St., Brooklyn.
+CHICAGO: Masury Building, 190, 191, 192 Michigan Avenue.
+Mertion Demorest's Magazine in your letter when you write.